-Why Charleston Is the Best Food City in the South
+Why Charleston Is One of the Best Food Cities in the South

-Everyone talks about the explosion of our culinary scene, and it’s true.
+Everyone talks about the explosion of our culinary scene, and it's true.
 Our city has an increasing embarrassment of riches when it comes to places to eat and hot chefs setting up shop.
-But what gives substance to Charleston’s claim on “Best Food City” are its old-guard restaurants—the places that made the city’s food scene cool before everybody really realized it was cool.
-Fans of FIG’s John’s Island Tomato Tarte Tatin would probably erect a statue in its honor if given the chance, and were the Peninsula Grill ever to remove the 12-layer Ultimate Coconut Cake from its menu, there would be rioting in the streets.
-They’re dependable, time-honored food traditions, as much a part of the Charleston landscape as palmetto trees, Rainbow Row, and that one cobblestone street that shudders your tires out of alignment every time you drive down it.
+But what gives substance to Charleston's claim as one of the South's best food cities is its old-guard restaurants—the places that made the city's food scene cool before everybody really realized it was cool.
+Fans of FIG's John's Island Tomato Tarte Tatin would probably erect a statue in its honor if given the chance, and were the Peninsula Grill ever to remove the 12-layer Ultimate Coconut Cake from its menu, there would be rioting in the streets.
+They're dependable, time-honored food traditions, as much a part of the Charleston landscape as palmetto trees, Rainbow Row, and that one cobblestone street that shudders your tires out of alignment every time you drive down it.

 And if restaurants like FIG and Peninsula Grill put us on the map, it's the steady parade of celebrated eateries that have popped up in the years since that has kept us there.
 James Beard award-winning chef Sean Brock followed up fan-favorite McCrady's (to which he no longer has ties) with Husk in 2010; restaurateur Brooks Reitz has established a small empire over the past five years with his well-loved trio of Instagram-able spots (Little Jack's Tavern, Leon's Fine Poultry & Oyster Shop, and his latest, Melfi's); and pitmasters John Lewis and Rodney Scott have challenged us to a veritable Battle of the Barbecue: Lewis serves up Texas-style beef brisket and hot guts sausage at his namesake restaurant in the city's up-and-coming NoMo neighborhood, while Hemingway, South Carolina-grown Scott delivers vinegary, all-night pork at Rodney Scott's Whole Hog BBQ not too far down the road.
 Whatever you're in the mood for, Charleston's got it on the menu.